connorferster/forallpeople/README.md

 * `si.K` - kelvin
 * `si.mol` - mole

-Because we have loaded an environment, all results from all calculations will be shown in the form of a combination of the SI base units, e.g.:
+Because we have not loaded an environment yet, all results from all calculations will be shown in the form of a combination of the SI base units, e.g.:

 ```